History of Port Stanley

 A settlement named Kettle Creek was founded here in 1812 by Lieutenant-Colonel John Bostwick.
 Around 1824, it was re-named Port Stanley after Edward Smith-Stanley, 14th Earl of Derby, who had visited nearby Port Talbot.
 Lord Stanley later became Prime Minister of the United Kingdom and the father of Frederick Stanley, 16th Earl of Derby, Governor General of Canada, ice hockey enthusiast and donor of the first Stanley Cup in 1893.

 In 1832, a ferry service between Port Stanley and Buffalo was established, and by 1833 Port Stanley had become known to be one of the finest harbours on Lake Erie.
 The harbor was large and sheltered, operated by Transport Canada.
 These facilities supported trade in coal and wood between Southwestern Ontario and the United States.
-The harbour is now dormant, aside from a commercial fishery that now operates there.
+Today our harbour is home to a vibrant million dollar commercial fishery, and four marina’s for sport fishing and recreational sailing.

 In the early 1900’s, Port Stanley was the main tourist attraction on the lake and was called “The Coney Island of the Great Lakes”.
 The large sandy beach housed a cafeteria, an incline railway to Picnic Hill (which overlooked the harbour), a casino, The Stork Club (with a public pool), an outdoor theatre, a Ferris wheel and a rollercoaster.
 Mackies (a well-known eatery and famous for its orangeade and fries) has been on the beach since it was built in 1911.
 People would come by boat, car, or Terminal Rail (a tourist train that ran between London, St. Thomas and Port Stanley) to hear the big band sounds of Guy Lombardo and others.